Booking.com: best prices

 Cudillero is one of the nicest fishing ports on this stretch of coast.
 Its houses climb uphill above the sea and the cobbled plaza.
 The houses are all painted different colours and stretch out in a semi-circle around the bay.
 There are plenty of bars and cafes and, of course, sea-food restaurants - many of them around the plaza next to the port.
 Climb to the top of the village for some great views and a chance to admire the lovely houses as you wander past.

-The Playa Aguilar, 3km east of Cudillero is the closest beach.
+Cudillero is a harbour rather than a beach but the Playa Aguilar is just 3km east of Cudillero and is the closest beach.

 Places to Visit Nearby